-If you can only return to work in a part time or lower paid role because of your illness or injury and you have been receiving your benefit payments for at least a month, then. you will continue receiving part of your benefit payments.
+If you can only return to work in a part time or lower paid role because of your illness or injury and you have been receiving your benefit payments for at least three months, then you will continue receiving part of your benefit payments for up to a total of five years over the life of your plan.

 You must not be able to work for more than 18 hours a week or 55% of the hours you worked before your illness or injury, whichever is lower.
-You must also remain under the care and supervision of your specialist and continue receiving proper medical treatment.
+You must also remain under the care and supervision of your specialist and continue receiving generally accepted medical treatment.